Rob-n-Dude/nodejs2025Q2-service/README.md

 npm start
 ```

-After starting the app on port (4000 as default) you can open
+App starting on port (4000 as default) you can modify it in .env file.
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
-For more information about OpenAPI/Swagger please visit https://swagger.io/.

 ## Testing